awused/aw-man/README.md

 I wrote [manga-upscaler](https://github.com/awused/manga-upscaler) for use with mangadex's web viewer but now have a need for something more controllable.
 Most of the complexity of an image viewer or comic book reader comes from all the customization offered and aw-man has little of that.
 This program is very much written to fit my needs and little more, which is roughly an mcomix-like image viewer that is much faster.

-There is also a perfectly functional but unmaintained Go version in the go branch.
+There is also a perfectly functional version in the cpu branch that does not depend on opengl.